0xTycoon/old-cig-snapshots/README.md

 cig-balances.json - computed snapshot of CIG balances in wallets, excluding Sushi pool, at block 14148801

+migrated.json - a list of addresses that migrated (called the wrap function on the new cig contract)

 ### Totals (at block 14148801)

 Total old-CIG remained in pool (38 wallets): 12451997.049068455100000000

 Total old-CIG remained in 251 wallets: 30336065.673239597300000000

+Total old-CIG upgraded: 322,710,685.800140714227204756

 ### Other details